Skip Navigation

 National Student Loan Data System

 A U.S. Department of Education's central database for student aid.
-NSLDS receives data from schools, guaranty agencies, the Direct Loan program, and other Department of ED programs.
-NSLDS Student Access provides a centralized, integrated view of Title IV loans and grants so that recipients of Title IV Aid can access and inquire about their Title IV loans and/or grant data.
+NSLDS gets data from schools, guaranty agencies, the Direct Loan program, and other Department of ED programs.
+NSLDS Student Access provides a centralized, integrated view of Title IV loans and grants so that recipients of Title IV Aid can access and ask about their Title IV loans or grant data.